JCNapier/tea_tracker/README.md

 ## Description

-Tea Tracker is a small BE API creating three endpoints for creating, updating, and returning Customer Subscriptions and the Tea's on those subscriptions.
+Tea Tracker is a small BE API creating three endpoints for creating, updating, and returning Customer Tea Subscriptions.
 In this application, customers have a _1 to Many_ relationship with subscriptins, and subscriptions have a _Many to Many_ relationship with Teas.
 There is full test suite for all end points have happy path, sad path, and edge case testing.

 ## Versions
 - Ruby 2.7.2